 Our research focuses on three streams of activity to cluster our academic, clinical and citizen researchers around important challenges in rehabilitation and disability service delivery and community support.
-Our Streams support the uptake of evidence from across disciplines to inform practices and to stimulate the creation of bold new solutions
+Our Streams support the uptake of evidence from across disciplines to inform practices and to stimulate the creation of bold new solutions.

-Our Research Streams bring together a broad range of research and professional disciplines including social work, psychology, Neuropsychology, speech pathology, physiotherapy, occupational therapy, ICT, engineering, nursing, medicine, environmental sciences, law to address the sticky problems in meeting the growing demand for rehabilitation and disability services today.
+Our Research Streams bring together a broad range of research and professional disciplines including social work, psychology, Neuropsychology, speech pathology, physiotherapy, occupational therapy, ICT, engineering, nursing, medicine, environmental sciences, and law to address the sticky problems in meeting the growing demand for rehabilitation and disability services today.

 We focus our efforts, expertise and resources to service five distinct population groups: